 This program is designed to prepare the student for industry by providing training in the basic skills and technical knowledge of the carpentry trade, with those tools, equipment and materials that are comparable to those used in local industry.
 This course of study will be centered around the performance of useful and/or productive jobs.
-This is an open entry/open exit, self-paced, individualized program.
+This is an open entry/open exit, self-paced, individual-ized program.

-This program leads to the MGCCC diploma.
-Students who complete diploma requirements or 36 semester hours may elect to pursue the MGCCC Associate of Applied Science degree in occupational education (see requirements on page 196).
+The program leads to the MGCCC diploma.
+Students who complete diploma requirements or 36 semester hours may elect to pursue the MGCCC Associate of Applied Science degree in occupational education (see requirements on page 208).

-MAJOR UNITS OF INSTRUCTION SEMESTER HOURS
+MAJOR UNITS OF INSTRUCTION

 VCA 1216 Introduction to Carpentry 6

 VCA 1226 Codes, Plans and Specifications 6

 VCA 1235 Foundations 5

 VCA 1248 Rough Carpentry 8

 VCA 1254 Thermo and Sound Insulation 4

 VCA 1266 Prefabrication 6

 VCA 1275 Finish Carpentry 5

 VCA 1286 Cabinet Making 6

 VRE 1000 Employability Skills

 VRE 1010 Related Education

 VRE 1020 Related Education

-/ CI 1 1 (ours) TOTAL SEMESTER HOURS 46

-(1380) ( lock H OUTS) ICHAL SEMESTER HOURS an

-- VCA 1216-Introduction to Carpentry.
+VCA 1216-Introduction to Carpentry.
 Carpentry shop orientation and safety in wood and lumber technology.
 Carpentry hand tools, portable electrical tools, power floor equipment.
 Includes elementary jobs such as building saw horses, scaffolds, mitre boxes, etc. Six semester hours.
-(180 hours instruction) - VCA 1226-Codes, Plans and Specifications.
+(180 hours instruction)

+- VCA 1226-Codes, Plans and Specifications.
 This course consists of the various standard and local building codes, the layout of plans and building specifications as they apply to the construction trades.
-Six semester hours.
+Six semester hour.
 (180 hours instruction) - VCA 1235-Foundations.
-This course includes: layouts, batter boards, building and set foundation forms, column forms, step forms, floor slab forms, sidewalk slab forms, set grade stakes and place reinforcing steel.
+Tis course includes: layouts, batter boards, building and set foundation forms, column forms, step forms, floor slab forms, sidewalk slab forms, set grade stakes and place reinforcing steel.
 Five semester hours.
 (150 hours instruction) - VCA 1248-Rough Carpentry.
 This course includes all aspects of floor framing, roof framing and wall framing techniques.
 Eight semester hours.
-(240 hours instruction) - VCA 1254-Thermo and Sound Insulation.
+(240 hours instruction)

+- VCA 1254-Thermo and Sound Insulation.
 This course includes the techniques of thermo proofing residences and commercial establishments and how to insulate such building for sound proofing.
 Four semester hours.
 (120 hours instruction) - VCA 1266-Prefabrication.
 This course includes all the steps, techniques and guidelines in the prefabrication process of buildings in the construction trades.
 Six semester hours.
 (180 hours instruction) - VCA 1275-Finish Carpentry.
 This course includes the process used in interior and exterior finishing of buildings in the construction trades.
 Five semester hours.
 (150 hours instruction) - VCA 1286-Cabinet Making.
 This course consists of the processes and materials used in the cabinet making process.
 Six semester hours.
 (180 hours instruction)